DmitriyMuliak/z1mak-cv-queue/README.md

 ---

-# 🎉 Готово
+# 🎉 Finished

-Дякую що дочитали до кінця 💘
+Thank you for reading until the end 💘